PRASUN-SITAULA/readmeGenerator/README.md

 ## Key Features

-* User-Friendly: Easy-to-use web app for quick README file generation.
+* **User-Friendly**: Easy-to-use web app for quick README file generation.
-* Customization: Tailor the generated README file by providing your project's description and programming language.
+* **Customization**: Tailor the generated README file by providing your project's description and programming languages used.
-* Markdown Format: Automatically formats the README file in Markdown.
+* **Markdown Format**: Automatically formats the README file in Markdown.

 ## Installation Guide